longhorn/longhorn/enhancements/20240423-longhorn-commandline-interface.md

     Other Commands:
       global-options   Print global options inherited by all scommands

-    Use "longhorn-toolbox <command> --help" for more information about a given command.
+    Use "longhornctl <command> --help" for more information about a given command.
     ```
 - Showing help at subcommand:
     ```shell
-    > ./bin/longhorn-toolbox trim --help
+    > ./bin/longhornctl trim --help
     Longhorn trim commands

     Available Commands:
       volume        Trim a Longhorn volume

-    Use "longhorn-toolbox trim <command> --help" for more information about a given command.
+    Use "longhornctl trim <command> --help" for more information about a given command.

-    > ./bin/longhorn-toolbox trim volume --help
+    > ./bin/longhornctl trim volume --help
     Trim a Longhorn volume

     Options: